 Landlords set rules around the price of repairs and are kept informed every step of the way.

 Property managers can act as a go-between for tenants and maintenance, or even fix repairs themselves.
-Property maintenance coordination functions similar: troubleshooters help your tenants with the issue, and then dispatch a maintenance technician, if necessary.
+Property premium maintenance functions similar: troubleshooters help your tenants with the issue, and then dispatch a maintenance technician, if necessary.

 However, property manager fees can cost on average around 8-12% of the monthly rent per unit.
-Property maintenance coordination is a little less expensive, costing less than 1% of the monthly rent per unit.
+Property premium maintenance is a little less expensive, costing less than 1% of the monthly rent per unit.

-5. What does maintenance coordination include?
+5. What does premium maintenance include?

 If you choose to go with a property maintenance service that handles all the your emergency and regular repairs, there are a few different options out there.